 Kathleen holds a JD, cum laude, from Syracuse University School of Law.
 She began the active practice of law in the Minnesota Attorney General’s Antitrust Division where she prosecuted antitrust cases, including leading the states’ participation in a multistate investigation into the insurance industry and successfully representing the state of Minnesota before the United States Supreme Court.

-She is a member of the National Association of Corporate Directors, and a former member of the Grand Rapids, MI Chamber of Commerce Governance Committee and the Policy Committee.
+She is a former member of the National Association of Corporate Directors, and a former member of the Grand Rapids, MI Chamber of Commerce Governance Committee and the Policy Committee.

 - Dennis Eidson, Former Chairman/CEO, SpartanNash Company.